 Sverre & Carrie Brandsberg-Dahl (Photo by Wilson Parish)

-Marc & Duyen Nguyen (Photo by Wilson Parish)
+Marc & Duyen Nguyen at home during the 2020 pandemic.
+(Photo by Wilson Parish)

 As stay-at-home restrictions are eased and restaurants, museums, and stores are opening, at least to some degree, the performing arts stages remain dark as companies struggle with the new normal induced by the COVID-19 pandemic.
 Social distancing in a theater presents all manner of challenges.

 While the curtains are down, performers, staff and leadership are all suffering the fallout.
 We continue our series on Houston advocates for the arts, tapping supporters for their insights on the situation.